sam-may/higgs_dna_tutorial.github.io/index.md

 For a simple event-level quantity, like the number of leptons or jets, use the `add_field` function:
 ```
 awkward_utils.add_field(
-    syst_events, # array to add this field to
+    events, # array to add this field to
     "n_leptons", # name to give the field
     n_leptons # actual data for the field
 )